timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

     - API-related latencies: watch, admission, webhook
   - sig-scalability tests
   - see <https://github.com/kubernetes/community/blob/master/contributors/devel/README.md#sig-scalability>

-- define how scalability of controllers can be measured
+- based on this definition, we define how scalability of controllers can be measured
   - environment requirements/prerequisites
     - reasonable API server latency
+  - measure performance of a concrete setup at a given scale
+    - important characteristics of the setup need to be captured: size of the controller
+    - resource limits, network bandwidth, actual usage thereof
+    - number of worker routines
   - thresholds
     - number of objects
     - object churn: creation/update rate (reconciliation rate ~ "throughput")